 Corralling the kids for your Christmas card photo doesn't have to be an unpleasant experience, and the best way to make it more enjoyable is to allow them to get in on the action, Miller says.
 "Letting them pick out something to wear is a good way to make sure their personality is present in the image," she says.
 You could also let them brainstorm fun poses that show how you all interact as a family, instead of posing like statues in front of a tree.

 Another fun idea?
-Planning a fun activity for after the photoshoot, like ice skating or decorating a gingerbread house.
+Planning a fun holiday activity for after the photoshoot, like ice skating or decorating a gingerbread house.
 It'll give the crew something to look forward to, which will also help keep them smiling and cooperative for that perfect shot.

-5. Find the right photographer.
+9. Find the right photographer.

 Each one has a different style, so it's important to shop around, Frackiewicz says.
 "Some photographers offer perfect studio lighting but regular, common poses, while others capture those journalistic moments," he explains.
 Once you've talked to a bunch, go with the one that best aligns with your goals, and ask them to collaborate.
 "Call and tell them your ideas and thoughts," Miller suggests.
 "It's totally normal to have clients inquire about location and wardrobe options."
 And if you find something you love on Pinterest or Instagram, email it to them or print it out and bring it to your session.

-6. Carefully choose your setting.
+10. Carefully choose your setting.